MacRandles History, Family Crest & Coats of Arms

 Many variations of the name MacRandles have evolved since the time of its initial creation.
 In Gaelic it appeared as Mac Raghnaill, which means son of Raghnal.
 Raghnal is a personal name equivalent to Randal or Reginald.

 The surname MacRandles was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat from ancient times.

-Important Dates for the MacRandles family
+Early History of the MacRandles family

 This web page shows only a small excerpt of our MacRandles research.
 Another 103 words (7 lines of text) covering the years 1625, 1657, 1717 and 1725 are included under the topic Early MacRandles History in all our PDF Extended History products and printed products wherever possible.